Robert G. Ingram

 - Early Modern Britain

-Robert G. Ingram is Professor of History and Director of the George Washington Forum on American Ideas, Politics and Institutions.
-He will be a Slater Fellow at Durham University in Spring 2020.
+Robert G. Ingram is Professor of History at Ohio University and Director of the Menard Family George Washington Forum on American Ideas, Politics and Institutions.
+He is a fellow of the Royal Historical Society and a Presidential Research Scholar at Ohio University.

-His research concerns religion and society in post-revolutionary Britain and its empire.
+His research focuses on the early history of liberal democracy in the English-speaking world, with particular focus on religion and politics.
 His most recent book is Reformation Without End: Religion, Politics and the Past in Post-Revolutionary England (2018).
-In addition to co-editing Freedom of Speech, 1500–1850 (forthcoming, 2020), God in the Enlightenment (2016) and Between Sovereignty and Anarchy: The Politics of Violence in the American Revolutionary Era (2015), he has published Religion, Reform and Modernity in the Eighteenth Century: Thomas Secker and the Church of England (2007).
-He is also co-editing Parliamentary Sovereignty and Populism with Chris Barker.
+In addition to co-editing Freedom of Speech, 1500–1850 (2020), God in the Enlightenment (2016) and Between Sovereignty and Anarchy: The Politics of Violence in the American Revolutionary Era (2015), he has published Religion, Reform and Modernity in the Eighteenth Century: Thomas Secker and the Church of England (2007).
+Currently, he is co-editing Parliamentary Sovereignty and Populism with Chris Barker.
+With Jeff Collins, Raffaella Santi, Shannon Stimson and Sam Zeitlin, he also edits a new book series on intellectual history called Ideas and Practices, 1300–1850 (Boydell/Durham University IMEMS Press).

-His current book project is Hobbes's Century: England, Ireland and Religious Establishment, 1689–1742, a study of the state’s sacralization in post-revolutionary Britain.
-With Stephen Taylor and Hannah Smith, he is also producing a scholarly edition of the memoirs and correspondence of John Lord Hervey (1696–1743).
+His current book projects are The Religion of the State: J.N.
+Figgis, Sovereignty and Constitutionalism, which examines the thought of Neville Figgis (1866–1919), an historian and political philosopher of sovereignty and the modern state’s origins, and Hobbes's Century: England, Ireland and Religious Establishment, 1689–1742, a study of the state’s sacralization in post-revolutionary Britain.
+Stephen Taylor, Hannah Smith and he are also engaged in producing a scholarly edition of the memoirs and correspondence of the Whig politician John Lord Hervey (1696–1743).

 Visit his website for more information and CV.